joshhager04/Agario/README.md

 ## Things that I dont want you to copy (copying it to your own file or fork)
 1. No-Lag antibot measures
 2. OP
-3. minions
+3. Minions
-4. smart bot/despawn
+4. Smart bot/despawn
-5. easy verify
+5. Easy verify
-6. Periodic things (pmsg, pcmd, etc..)
+6. Periodic things *(pmsg, pcmd, etc..)*
-7. mousefilter
+7. Mousefilter
-8. plugins
+8. Plugins
-9. Adv Multiverse system
+9. Advanced multiverse system
-10. client config system
+10. Client config system
-11. language support system
+11. Language support system
-12. tutorial system
+12. Tutorial system
-13. quadrants
+13. Quadrants

 ##### Anything else, if you improved it, you dont have to give us credit, or else if you just copied, you must give us credit